If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 However, it seemed the IND outside of the Queens expresses was nowhere on the map for new cars at the time.

-Once this first option order is complete, the total 450 160B's for the south (Base order-Alstom propulsion, Base order-Siemens propulsion, Option 1-Siemens; 130 cars each, plus Option 1-Alstom: 60 cars cutting off at 9162; see http://docs.google.com/View?docid=dg6xszcp_1gw9f5kw9), along with the 60 Alstom built A's for a total of 510 new cars, should have evenly replaced the starting fleet of 300 slants, 100 modifieds, 110 or so CI42's, (and the 40 or so 32's replaced by the balance of the CI 42's from the East).
-The entire "pure" BMT (east and south) will be almost all new cars.
-The hybrid Chrystie BMT/IND lines (Ⓑ/Ⓓ) will then have almost all of the 68's and 68A's, with the balance spilling over to the Ⓝ/Ⓠ/Ⓦ.
-The Ⓐ and Ⓒ will have the old 60 footers and 44's.
+Once this first option order was complete, the total 450 160B's for the south (Base order-Alstom propulsion, Base order-Siemens propulsion, Option 1-Siemens; 130 cars each, plus Option 1-Alstom: 60 cars cutting off at 9162; see http://docs.google.com/View?docid=dg6xszcp_1gw9f5kw9), along with the 60 Alstom built A's for a total of 510 new cars, should have evenly replaced the starting fleet of 300 slants, 100 modifieds, 110 or so CI42's, (and the 40 or so 32's replaced by the balance of the CI 42's from the East).
+The entire "pure" BMT (east and south) were almost all new cars.
+The hybrid Chrystie BMT/IND lines (Ⓑ/Ⓓ) then had almost all of the 68's and 68A's, with the balance spilling over to the Ⓝ/Ⓠ/Ⓦ.
+The Ⓐ and Ⓒ would have the old 60 footers and 44's.

 By the end of the year, the Phase II 32's were finally gone, and they began starting on both the Phase I's and the 38's.
 Slants began returning to the Ⓐ for the first time since the 80's, and were nearly gone from the Ⓑ .
 On Mon, 12-8, the 40's and 42's finally made the move to the Ⓒ.
 Conductor boards and/or station car stop signs had been modified, and unlike in the Eastern div. where the conductor was always 3 cars from the south end, here he is always 3 cars from the rear (both directions), and must now change positions at terminals.
 However, this was very shortlived, as at many stations, the 10 car marker was being used, requiring a long run from the rear of the station to the last car of the shorter train; especially in places like Franklin Avenue, northbound, where the only entrance is in the very rear.
 So the in the first week of the new year, 32's were brought back to the Ⓒ, and the 42's and modifieds were sent to the Ⓔ and Ⓡ.
 For some reason, they did not seem to be running on the Ⓕ.
 Slants remained on the Ⓐ, and 38's continued to be retired, with some filling in on the Ⓒ.